DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - It's made by the 'cmini' analyzer at the AKL Discord, with thumb-key for common punctuation.
 - As shown, the differences consist of swapping `J` and `QU`, and swapping `Z` and `Q`.
 - All overall stat differences are so small that I don't think they can be considered significant.

-- The J-QU swap makes 2-key rolls more outwards; this is okay with me.
-One-hand 3-key rolls are less affected.
+- The J-QU swap makes 2-key rolls more outwards by 0.4%; this is okay with me.
+- One-hand 3-key rolls are not significantly affected.
-- The [Q-Z swap][Gal-QZ] keeps a little more QWERTY/Colemak familiarity, at a very low stat cost but with no other benefits.
+- The [Q-Z swap][Gal-QZ] retains a little more QWERTY/Colemak familiarity, at a very low stat cost.
-- There is a small increase in same-finger skipgrams, but only for alternating ones which I think is okay.
+- There is a small increase in alternating same-finger skipgrams, which I think is okay.
-- Non-SFS alternation, accordingly, goes down by a fairly insignificant amount (from 33.85% to 33.80%).
+- Non-SFS alternation, accordingly, goes down by an insignificant amount (from 33.85% to 33.80%).

 ```
 gralmak-thumb(new) - graphite-thumb(old)